 - Nearly seven in ten caregivers say it is emotionally stressful to care for their loved one during the holiday season (29% say “very stressful;” 39% “somewhat stressful”).
 Not surprisingly, working caregivers and those caring for parents tend to feel the most stressed.

 - Despite the stress the holiday season brings, many caregivers say they feel more positive about the holidays since becoming a caregiver.
 Interestingly, men and younger caregivers are more likely to say their feelings have become more positive.
-The most common reasons caregivers feel more positive are that they enjoy helping and that their loves ones are near.
+The most common reasons caregivers feel more positive are that they enjoy helping and that their loved ones are near.

 - Caregivers plan to make a variety of holiday-related changes or sacrifices this year to accommodate for their caregiving duties.
 Over eight in ten (85%) plan to make at least one adjustment this year to their typical holiday routine.
 Looking specifically at meal changes (e.g., purchasing meals, going out to eat, reducing the amount, etc.), seven in ten (70%) plan to make changes of this nature.